-Field camps. - In 2012, we operated two camps on Bylot Island: the main field station, located at 6 km from the coast in the largest glacial valley on the island ("Qarlikturvik Valley", 73° 08' N, 80° 00' W), was occupied from 12 May to 21 August.
-A secondary camp, located in a narrow valley 30 km south of the Base-camp and 5 km from the coast ("Camp-2 area", 72° 53' N, 79° 54' W) was occupied from 24 May to 21 July (Fig. 1).
-Finally, 14 fly camps were also established for 4-11 days at various times throughout the island, west of Pointe Dufour.
-In mid-June, we were able to replace our radio-repeater that had been destroyed in 2011, which greatly improved communications in the field.
+Field camps. - In 2013, we operated two camps on Bylot Island: the main field station, located at 6 km from the coast in the largest glacial valley on the island ("Qarlikturvik Valley", $73^{\circ}$ 08' N, 80° 00' W), was occupied from 11 May to 20 August.
+However, arrival of the goose study team, which normally occurs around 1 June, was delayed by a week due to bad weather.
+A secondary camp, located in a narrow valley 30 km south of the main field station and 5 km from the coast ("Camp-2 area", $72^{\circ}$ 53' N, $79^{\circ}$ 54' W) was occupied from 23 May to 20 July (Fig. 1).
+Finally, 16 fly camps were also established for 2-12 days at various times throughout the island, west of Pointe Dufour.

-Field parties.- The total number of people in both camps ranged from 2 to 18 depending on the period.
-Members of our field party included project leaders Gilles Gauthier and Dominique Berteaux and several graduate students whose thesis projects addressed many of the objectives mentioned above: Guillaume Souchay (PhD student, objectives 1, 2 and 3), Dominique Fauteux (PhD, objective 5), Vincent Marmillot (MSc, objectives 1 and 4), Audrey Robillard (PhD, objective 6), Sandra Lai (PhD, objectives 7 and 8), Clément Chevalier (PhD, objectives 7 and 8) and Camille Morin (MSc, objective 7).
-Several other students assisted them in the field, including: Isabeau Pratte, Andréanne Beardsell, David Gaspard, Coralie Henry-Brouillette, Nicolas Trudel, Marie-Jeanne Rioux, Nicolas Bradette and Sylvain Christin.
-Other people in the field included Marie-Christine Cadieux, a research professional in charge of goose banding and plant sampling (objectives 3 and 9); Denis Sarrazin and Jonathan Roger, research professionals responsible of the maintenance of the weather stations (objective 10); Josée Lefebvre, a biologist from the Canadian Wildlife Service (CWS, Quebec region) and Louise van Oudenhove, a post-doctoral fellow at Université Laval.
-Finally, we hired 2 persons from Pond Inlet to work with us: Trevor Arreak (marking goslings in nests: 4-14 July and goose banding: 5-14 August) and Ezra Arreak (goose banding: 5-14 August).
+Field parties. - The total number of people in both camps ranged from 4 to 18 depending on the period.
+Members of our field party included project leaders Joël Bêty and Dominique Berteaux and several graduate students whose thesis projects addressed many of the objectives mentioned above: Cynthia Resendiz (PhD, objectives 1, 2 and 3), Dominique Fauteux (PhD, objective 5), Vincent Marmillot (MSc, objectives 1 and 4), Audrey Robillard (PhD, objective 6), Andréanne Beardsell (MSc, objective 6) and Clément Chevalier (PhD, objectives 7 and 8).
+Several other students assisted them in the field, including: Gabrielle Mercier, Gabriel Montpetit-Allard, Caroline Potvin, Nicolas Bradette, Florence Lapierre-Poulin and Jonathan Frénette.
+Other people in the field included Marie-Christine Cadieux, a research professional in charge of goose banding and plant sampling (objectives 3 and 9); Denis Sarrazin, research professional responsible of the maintenance of the weather stations (objective 10); Christine Lepage, a biologist, and Christian Marcotte, a wildlife technician, from the Canadian Wildlife Service (CWS, Quebec region) and Nicolas Casajus, a research professional from Université du Québec à Rimouski.
+Finally, we hired 2 persons from Pond Inlet to work with us: Joasie Ootovak (marking goslings in nests: 3-13 July) and Ezra Arreak (goose banding: 5-13 August).

 Several other people also used our camps during the summer.
-They were Jean-François Lamarre (MSc student), Catherine Doucet (MSc student), Eric Reed (biologist from the CWS, Gatineau region), Marie-Christine Frénette, Marion Trudel and Pascal Royer-Boutin who studied shorebirds, lapland longspurs and insects under the supervision of Joël Bêty; the field party of Daniel Fortier (Université de Montréal) and Esther Lévesque (Université du Québec à Trois-Rivières), which included Étienne Godin (PhD student), Stéphanie Coulombe (MSc student), Naïm Perreault and Jonathan Lasnier, who studied the permafrost and the geomorphology of the island.
-Finally, several other persons visited our camp during the summer.
-Tyler Harbidge (manager of Sirmilik National Park) inspected both camps during the summer.
-Paul Ashley and Sarah Chisholm also came to our field station to establish a long-term monitoring program to evaluate the impact of the presence of the station on the environment in the park.
-Finally, a meeting of the Sirmilik Park Planning Team was held at the field station to discuss with researchers the future park zoning.
-The Planning Team was represented by Maryse Mahé, Tyler Harbidge and Margaret Nowdlak from Parks Canada, Josée Lefebvre from the Canadian Wildlife Service and Abraham Kublu from the Inuit Qikiktani Association.
+They were Jean-François Lamarre (PhD student), Catherine Doucet (MSc student), Pascal Royer-Boutin (MSc student), Eric Reed (biologist from the CWS, Gatineau region), Fanny Senez-Gagnon, Don-Jean Léandri-Breton and Hans Meltofte (researcher from Aarhus University, Denmark) who studied shorebirds, lapland longspurs and insects under the supervision of Joël Bêty; the field party of Daniel Fortier (Université de Montréal) and Esther Lévesque (Université du Québec à Trois-Rivières), which included Étienne Godin (PhD student), Stéphanie Coulombe (MSc student), Denis Lacelle (researcher from the University of Ottawa), Audrey Veillette and Gabrielle Létourneau, who studied the permafrost and the geomorphology of the island; the field party of Isabelle Laurion (Institut National de la Recherche Scientifique), which included Gabrielle Lupien and Hilary White (PhD, Wilfrid Laurier University), who studied the carbon cycle in ponds; and Florent Dominé (Takuvik, Université Laval/CNRS) who studied the snow physical and chemical properties.
+Stephen Dicks (acting manager of Sirmilik National Park) and Brian Koonoo from Parks Canada inspected both camps during the summer.
+Finally a film crew of 4 led by James Broadley from The Polar Sea project visited our main field station for one day to film some of our research activities.